nmoskaleva/dfs-trucreds-hackathon-1/submission-guides/submission-instructions.md

 8. Publish (*push*) changes to the remote `Team Project Submission Repository`.

 ### Project Submission Form
-Refer to the event *Participant Guide* for instructions on how to access the project submission form to **finalize** the submission p[rocess.
+Refer to the event [Participant Guide](https://www.notion.so/angelhack/TruCreds-Hack-A-Digital-Trust-Hackathon-7e74d78809fb4a56bb9f898b48007464) for instructions on how to access the project submission form to **finalize** the submission process.

 >WARNING: For a project to qualify as a submission, it must be discoverable using the `runway-t22-3` topic.